heyheyhello/voko/readme.md

 projects, and Val (Skate.js).

 There's no virtual DOM, handling of state or updates, or mutating existing DOM nodes.
-It only simplifies the DOM API for creating elements, and allows for HTML components (as functions).
+It only simplifies DOM APIs for creating elements and fragments, and allows for HTML components (as functions).

 Also works server side with JSDOM to generate HTML.